Donate

 • If you experience heavy vaginal bleeding with or without clots

-When to start the non-hormonal coil
+When to start the copper coil

-The non-hormonal coil can be fitted at any time in your cycle if it is certain that you are not pregnant.
+The copper coil can be fitted at any time in your cycle if it is certain that you are not pregnant.
 It may also be possible to fit the copper coil as emergency contraception.
 Check the emergency contraception calculator to work out if it is not too late to fit a non-hormonal coil.

-As soon as the non-hormonal coil is fitted then you will be protected immediately.
+As soon as the non-hormonal copper coil is fitted then you will be protected immediately.
 You will be asked to take a pregnancy test before the non-hormonal coil is fitted and another three weeks later if there is a pregnancy risk.

-Getting a non-hormonal coil after pregnancy
+Getting a copper coil after pregnancy

 The copper coil can be inserted immediately after an abortion or miscarriage and you will be protected immediately from pregnancy.
+Be aware that you can become pregnant from two weeks after an abortion or miscarriage, so if you are having the coil fitted later, you should use alternative contraception from two weeks after an abortion or miscarriage.

 How the coil is removed